 Whenever your income increases increase your cash reserve.
 However, there’s a reasonable limit to your cash emergency fund.
 If you make 10,000 dollars a month, then your reserve can be smaller.
 In the 2000 to 5000 range and you can keep most of your money in the bank.

 Security: you store that money at home in a place you can be reasonably sure no one will find it when searching in a hurry.
-It doesn’t have to be a safe, but it should not be visible either.
+It doesn’t have to be in the safe, but it should not be visible either.
 If other people have access to your home without you being there, then make sure you lock your money away.

-Fire proof safe might be a prudent choice, as one of the emergencies that may happen is a home fire.
+Fireproof safe might be a prudent choice, as one of the emergencies that may happen is a home fire.

 Never spend your money before you have earned it. ~ Thomas Jefferson

-Before you continue eliminate student loan, credit card debt, or any other high interest loans you may have.
+Before you continue eliminate student loan, credit card debt, or any other high-interest loans you may have.

 Bank account – bank account is your main emergency savings fund.
 Create a separate account that you can’t access easily with your credit card.

 How much money should you have in your savings account?